 Dr Winnie Bedigen

-- Areas of expertise: Conflict, Peace, Development, Indigenous Knowledge, Gender, Youth, South Sudan and the Horn.
+- Areas of expertise: Peacebuilding, Gender (Women) and Development, Indigenous Knowledge, Youth, South Sudan, and the Horn.

 - Email: W.Bedigen@leeds.ac.uk